blablabliam/StarizonaDarkFilter/README.md

 There is enough room to grab the filter drawer with your fingers if you have small hands, but I really don't like presenting opportunities to touch the corrective plate on my RASA.
 Instead, you can install a small M3 heat set insert on the front face of the filter.
 If you are not used to heat set inserts, [Hackaday] (https://hackaday.com/2019/02/28/threading-3d-printed-parts-how-to-use-heat-set-inserts/) wrote a great article on using them.
 Then, you can install any size M3 bolt, or make your own nice knob to match the other filters.

+Print with at least four layers, so that there is plenty of plastic for the heat set insert to bite into.
+No need for supports or rafts; just print in place.

 <!-- LICENSE -->
 ## License